Glossary of Core NWB Tools

 The staged-extensions GitHub repository is used to register new extensions for publication in the Neurodata Extensions Catalog (NDX Catalog).
 Source

-The HDMF Documentation Utilities (hdmf-docuils) provides utility tools for creating documentation for extension schema defined using the NWB Schema Language.
+The HDMF Documentation Utilities (hdmf-docuils) provide utility tools for creating documentation for extension schema defined using the NWB Schema Language.
+The NDX Template automatically sets up the documentation for extensions via the hdmf-docuils and as such are part of most NDX code repositories without having to interact with the tool directly.
 Source

-already available in NWB.
+The NWB data standard is governed by the NWB Format Specification (a.k.a., the NWB Schema) described using the NWB Specification Language.
+When creating new extensions we typically build on and reuse existing neurodata_types already available in NWB.
 The NWB Format Specification provides a reference definition for all types available in NWB.
-The NWB schema itself includes/builds on the HDMF Common Schema.
+The NWB schema itself builds on the HDMF Common Schema.
 Docs Source

 The HDMF Common Schema defines the schema of common, general data structures, which are used throughout the NWB Standard Schema but which are not specific to neurophysiology.
-Example types defined in the HDMF common schema incude, e.g., all types related to
+Example types defined in the HDMF common schema incude, e.g., all types related to DynamicTable for defining data tables.
+Docs Source

 Core Development

-Understanding core development tools (e.g., HDMF) is useful for developers in particular when we need to dive deeper into the core data infrastructure for NWB, e.g., when changing or creating new storage methods or when developing features for common data types (e.g., DynamicTable
+Understanding core development tools (e.g., HDMF) is useful for developers in particular when we need to dive deeper into the core data infrastructure for NWB, e.g., when changing or creating new storage methods or when developing features for common data types (e.g., DynamicTable) that are defined in HDMF and used in NWB.

 The Hierarchical Data Modeling Framework (HDMF) is a python package for working with hierarchical data.
 It provides APIs for specifying data models, reading and writing data to different storage backends, and representing data with Python object.
 HDMF builds the foundation for the PyNWB Python API for NWB.
 Docs Source